Antiblanks/jquery.respondjsevents/README.md

 How does it work?
 ======

 The RespondJsEvents plugin polls a page for changes applied by Respond.js and then dispatches an event which you can listen for and act accordingly.
+'Polling' sounds expensive but RespondJsEvents does not put unnecessary strain on the browser and you can configure the polling by adjusting the pollingIterationsMax options property in the plugin options.
+Note: The plugin will poll every 250 millaseconds and the default pollingIterationsMax value is 20 which is a 5 second poll duration, I would advise not going much lower than this as you must allow Respond.js enough time to load your stylesheet and apply your styles.

 Usage Instructions
 ======